Ekori: Religion

 The people of Ekori are mainly Christian with about 2% of the population identifying with traditional religions.
 More than half of the population are subsistence farmers; they plant mainly cassava, maize, Yam and vegetables.
 Eighty percent of the cassava is processed into garri.
 They also have civil servants and Entrepreneurs.
 Commercial farmers mainly owners of small-holding oil palm estates can be found in the community.

-Communities

-Communities of note in Ekori include; Three (3) major Ward: (1).
-Ajere,(2).Ntan and (3).
-Epenti, other few of the many communities are Lekpankom, Benini Ekori Epepe, Aferekpe, Epenti Beach, Ajere Beach, and Ntinton.